karolmajta/django-transplant/docs/configuration.rst

   )

 ----------------------------------------------------
-Configuring TRANSPLAN_OPERATIONS in your settings.py
+Configuring TRANSPLANT_OPERATIONS in your settings.py
 ----------------------------------------------------

 After setting URLs yous should be able to get the merge form and submit it,